In This Series:

 I know the “Greg Smalley Guideline” doesn’t have quite the same ring as the “Billy Graham Rule.”
 But I hope that how Erin and I handle this really ticklish topic might help you, too.

-It’s OK to have friends of the opposite sex, but …
+It’s OK to have opposite-sex friendships, but …

 Check out Hebrews 10:24-25 (NIV): “And let us consider how we may spur one another on toward love and good deeds, not giving up meeting together, as some are in the habit of doing, but encouraging one another — and all the more as you see the Day approaching,”